TheZorg/picture-hanger/README.md

 ## Getting started

 Open `index.html` in your browser (or host the repository with GitHub Pages) and enter your frame measurements.
-Results are displayed in fractional inches for easy marking on the wall.
+Results update instantly and are displayed in fractional inches for easy marking on the wall.